John3/awesome-torque3d/README.md

 - [Multiplayer Gaming and Engine Coding for the Torque Game Engine - May 9, 2008 by Edward F. Maurina](https://www.amazon.com/Multiplayer-Gaming-Engine-Coding-Torque/dp/1568814224) - [1](http://www.garagegames.com/community/blogs/view/14494) - [support materials](https://github.com/roaminggamer/MGEC-Support)

 - [The Ultimate Guide to Torque 3D - Apr 22, 2015 by Robert Fritzen](http://www.phantomdev.net/Torque3D/Micro/guide.php) - [preview](http://www.phantomdev.net/staff/phantom139/public/RFT3DGuide_PREV.pdf) A massive resource collection of tutorials and guides to teach everyone.
 Topics included in this first edition are: 'The World Editor', 'The GUI Editor', 'Basic & Advanced TorqueScript', 'Basic - Advanced C++', 'Wiring Techniques', and much more!

+- [ShaderX7: Advanced Rendering Techniques - Mar 12, 2009 by Wolfgang Engel](https://www.amazon.com/ShaderX7-Rendering-Techniques-Wolfgang-Engel/dp/1584505982) Indispensable series for game and graphics programmers.This all-new volume is packed with a collection of insightful techniques, innovative solutions to common problems, and practical tools and tricks that provide you with a complete shader programming toolbox.
+[1](https://www.garagegames.com/community/blogs/view/22621)

 ## Camera
 Cinematics and Cutscenes.